petedomokos/The_Quadrants_Bar_Chart/README.md

 ## About this project

-This is an ongoing project.
-Responsiveness to different screen sizes is not fully functional, and code is not productionised.
+This is an ongoing little project to show case the potential that D3 offers, by manipulating a simple bar chart in an unusual way.

 Clone and run the code to see an example of a sports rehabilitation tracker for injured players.